-Employees in Tier I through IV are noncontributory except for employees with less than 10 years of service who contribute 3% of their salary, Tier V employees who contributions 3% of their salary, and Tier VI employees who contribute between 3% and 6% of their salary.
+Employees in Tier I through IV are noncontributory except for employees with less than 10 years of service who contribute 3% of their salary, Tier V employees who contribute 3% of their salary, and Tier VI employees who contribute between 3% and 6% of their salary.
 The Comptroller annually certifies the rates, expressed as proportions of payroll of members, which are used in computing the contributions required to be made by employers.
 The Authority's contributions for the current year and two preceding years were equal to 100 percent of the contributions required, and were as follows:

-Note 12 - New York State and Local Employees' Retirement System - Continued c.
+c.
 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At December 31, 2020 and 2019, the Authority reported a liability of \$295,229 and \$91,134, respectively, for its proportionate share of the net pension liability.
-The net pension liability was measured as of March 31, 2020 and 2019, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At December 31, 2021 and 2020, the Authority reported a liability of \$1,332 and \$295,229, respectively, for its proportionate share of the net pension liability.
+The net pension liability was measured as of March 31, 2021 and 2020, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.

-At December 31, 2020 and 2019, the Authority's proportion was 0.0011149% and 0.0012862%, respectively.
+At December 31, 2021 and 2020, the Authority's proportion was 0.0013378% and 0.0011149%, respectively.

-For the years ended December 31, 2020 and 2019, the Authority recognized pension expense of \$124,460 and \$89,860, respectively.
-At December 31, 2020 and 2019, the Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the years ended December 31, 2021 and 2020, the Authority recognized pension expense of \$55,756 and \$124,460, respectively.
+At December 31, 2021 and 2020, the Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-December 31, 2020 December 31, 2019 0 Deferred Deferred Deferred erred Deferre ( Outflows I nflows C outflows ws Inflows of I Resources of Resources of Resources of Resources Differences between expected and actual experience \$ 17,375 \$ - \$ 17,946 \$ 6,118 Changes in assumptions Net differences between projected and actual investment 5,945 5,133 22,907 - earnings on pension plan investments Changes in proportion and differences between employer 151,349 - - 23,390 contributions and proportionate share of contributions 48,110 8,871 57,188 734 Total \$ 222,779 \$ 14,004 \$ 98,041 \$ 30,242
+Decembe r 31, 20 21 December 31, 2020 Ċ Deferred Dutflows Resources Deferred Inflows Resources Ċ Deferred Dutflows Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 16,269 \$ - \$ 17,375 \$ - Changes in assumptions 244,930 4,619 5,945 5,133 Net differences between projected and actual investment earnings on pension plan investments Changes in proportion and differences between employer - 382,658 151,349 - contributions and proportionate share of contributions 54,945 6,378 48,110 8,871 Total \$ 316,144 \$ 393,655 \$ 222,779 \$ 14,004 c.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - Continued